tomflint22/beamWeldFoam/Readme.md

 ## Installation

-The current version of the code utilises the [OpenFoam6 libraries](https://openfoam.org/version/6/).
+The current version of the code utilises the [OpenFoam6 libraries](https://openfoam.org/version/6/) or the [OpenFoam10 libraries](https://openfoam.org/version/10/).
 The code has been developed and tested using an Ubuntu installation, but should work on any operating system capable of installing OpenFoam.
-To install the beamWeldFoam solver, first follow the instructions on this page: [OpenFoam 6 Install](https://openfoam.org/download/6-ubuntu/) to install the OpenFoam 6 libraries.
+To install the beamWeldFoam solver, first follow the instructions on this page: [OpenFoam 6 Install](https://openfoam.org/download/6-ubuntu/) to install the OpenFoam 6 (or 10) libraries.

+All the cases in the paper were run using the OpenFoam6 version of the code.
+Not all cases have been converted to the OpenFoam10 style.

 Then navigate to a working folder in a shell terminal, clone the git code repository, and build.